KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_astc/README.md

 ## KTX v2 Images with Astc compression

 To cover a broad range of use cases, this extension allows different ASTC block sizes as well as LDR, HDR and 3D images.
-These can be determined from the VkFormat of the KTX image.
+These can be determined from the vkFormat of the KTX image.

 For the purposes of this extension, the following texture types are defined: